apigovau/national-api-design-standards/sections/api-response.md

 ### Operations on a Single UI/Experience Resource Instance

-A top-level member or root element is not required for a UI/experience, functional or 'private' API response document unless the request is unsuccessful, in which case an ‘errors‘ collection - an array of error objects - SHOULD be returned.
+A top-level member or root element is not required for a UI/experience, functional or 'private' API response document unless the request is unsuccessful, in which case an ‘errors‘ collection - an array of error objects - SHOULD be returned, as outlined in the Error Handling section of this standard.

 ### Operations on a Canonical Business Resource Instance